 - Both parts must be passed individually.

 Alphabetical Scale, A(best) – F (fail)

 Internal and external examinors evaluate the exam.
 Internal examiner evaluates the project.

 Ordinary re-sit for the written exam.
 There is no re-sit examination for projects.

 An intermediate, mid-term report must be handed in and be approved to be able to pass the course.

 Preregistration in Fronter is necessary to ensure that the course is offered.
-The course will not run if less than five students have preregistred by August 20.
+The course may not run if selected by less than five students.